davidluna-fn/ecosap/README.md

 The `EcoProc` module is the heart of EcoSAP, providing a comprehensive suite of eco-focused algorithms for sound preprocessing and feature extraction.
 It optimizes the acoustic data, removing noise, filtering frequencies, and extracting essential features for subsequent analysis.

-### 4. EcoFeat
+### 4. EcoFeatures

-The `EcoFeat` module enables extraction of various ecoacoustic features from the data.
+The `EcoFeatures` module enables extraction of various ecoacoustic features from the data.
 It includes functions to detect species vocalizations, measure biodiversity indices, and assess soundscape complexity.

+### 5. EcoUtils

+The `EcoUtils` module provides convenient functions for file manipulation and basic utilities.
+It allows users to load, save, and handle ecoacoustic data files effortlessly.
+This module also includes common utility functions for data transformation and general ecoacoustic data management.

 ## Installation